 Dated design has contributed to the rise in crime and the outdoor spaces are not welcoming and underused.
 The outdated design also means that Joyce Avenue and Snell’s Park sides of the estate are poorly connected and have limited points of access between each area.
 This has separated the communities and made it challenging for residents to interact and develop the community spirit that we know could exist across the whole estate.

 The estate is severely lacking the social infrastructure necessary with Boundary Hall being the only community facility available.
 We will therefore be asking residents what additional facilities they would most like to see delivered on the new estate.

-These will incorporate up to date design principles which were not part of mainstream thinking when these properties were built.
-Modern building standards mean that the new homes will be far more energy efficient and feature much improved security provision.
-Building to these modern standards will in most cases mean apartments will have larger bathrooms, better circulation and more storage space.
-Better sustainability and efficiency will have a positive impact on the environment and help to reduce household utility bills.
+These will incorporate modern design principles and building standards so that the new homes will be far more energy efficient and help to reduce household utility bills.
+In most cases this will mean apartments will have larger bathrooms, better circulation and more storage space.

 There is an acute need for more affordable homes in Enfield.
 This project presents a great opportunity to provide more of these homes for those who most need them.
 The new properties will be built and manged by Enfield Council so we can ensure that the new homes built are for those that are most in need.